 But people do judge the book by the cover.
 If your presentation is sloppy and unprofessional, you’ll draw fewer listeners.

-Clean up your track names, scrub out the typos, and make sure your tracks are free of technical errors.
+After you’ve done your track upload, clean up your track title names, scrub out the typos, and make sure your tracks are free of technical errors.

 The book/cover situation doesn’t end there.
-Even when it comes to music, cover art draws people in.
+Even when it comes to music, track artwork draws people in.

 Dress your tracks up with cover art before you put them out there.
 It gives a personality to set them apart from the millions of blanks on SoundCloud.